Icerider007/Icerider007.github.io/_posts/2024-02-16-I,-criminal.md

 	Hisham and I were waiting at BTS (Bombay Tea Stall).
 We'd gotten there at around 5 pm, and since Aya was going to be there around 7, we kept walking around the area and talking.
 Admittedly, this was an inherently unpleasant thing to do, and had a higher likelihood of blowing my cover the more I did it.
 	I couldn't help but snap back at Hisham a few times, although in a subdued manner.
-	Still, he didn't show any hostility towards me, instead he brushed off everything I said in a manner that suggested to me that he was indifferent to it since he wouldn't need to deal with me specifically.
-As though he was indifferent to me in the same way that one is indifferent to a rock that they pick up.
+	Still, he didn't show any hostility towards me, instead he brushed off everything I said in a way that suggested to me he was indifferent to it since he wouldn't need to deal with me specifically.
+Just like how you'd be indifferent to a stranger and show goodwill, knowing you'll never see them ever again.

 	This of course, is something that he'd been doing since the very beginning, and I assume this is how he "gets along with" and "is nice to" people when it is necessary.
 My bloodlust only heightened

 - **6-7 pm (Raining)**